amirs7/tutorials/docker/introduction/1-docker-cli/Readme.md

 # Getting Started with Docker CLI

 ## 1. Start an ubuntu container
-For interacting with docker engine, you can use docker CLI.
-Through this guide we will get familiar with some of the mostly used docker CLI commands.
+For interacting with the Docker engine, you can use docker CLI.
+Through this guide, we will get familiar with some of the most used docker CLI commands.

-`docker run` is the mostly used docker command, which has the following syntax:
+`docker run` is the most used docker command, which has the following syntax:
 ```
 docker run [OPTIONS] IMAGE [COMMAND] [ARG...]
 ```